 The mirrors says your body does not have wings, your soul does

-Mom, before her death and to this day, teaches me courage, resilience, and empathy.
+Keeping the promise I made to my mother has, throughout my career, drawn the attention of local, regional, and national media, and I have been called on to speak as a legal expert on high-profile cases and matters of public concern.me courage, resilience, and empathy.
 She teaches me to never give up on myself, never run away when life presents challenges, and stand up for those who cannot stand up for themselves.

 - Federal Bar Association, Western District of Washington, Treasurer.
 (2023-2024).